 The Guardians met on alternate Wednesdays at 10.30am.

 The Anglesey union resisted the erection of a union workhouse for many years.
 A 1854 parliamentary return of workhouse accommodation recorded Anglesey as being one on the eighteen remaining unions without a workhouse in operation.
-However, the Guardians eventually capitulated and, in about 1868, a workhouse for 70 inmates was erected on Amlwch Road to the north of Llanerchymedd at a cost of around £2,200.
-Its location and layout are shown on the 1926 map below.
+However, the Guardians eventually capitulated and, in 1868-69, a workhouse for 70 inmates was erected on Amlwch Road to the north of Llanerchymedd at a cost of around £2,200.
+Its location and layout are shown on the 1920 map below.

-The workhouse had a two-storey cruciform-plan main building with its entrance at the west.
+The workhouse had a cruciform main building with asubstantial entrance block at the west, most of the building being two storeys in height.

-Several single-storey outbuildings stood around the workhouse including a vagrants' ward with stone-breaking cells at the north, and what was possibly an isolation block at the south.
+Several single-storey outbuildings stood around the workhouse including a vagrants' ward with stone-breaking cells at the north, an infirmary at the south, and an isolation block at the east.

 - 1881 Census